state-alchemists/zrb/src/zrb/builtin/project/project_template/README.md

 reload
 ```

-Please note that ProjectName's virtual environment has to be activated first.
+Please note that PascalProjectName's virtual environment has to be activated first.